 Soltani is an independent researcher and technologist specializing in privacy, security and behavioral economics.
 He formerly served as the chief technologist for the Federal Trade Commission and as a senior adviser to the U.S. Chief Technology Officer in the White House Office of Science and Technology Policy.

-Stamos is the chief security officer at Facebook and an adjunct lecturer at the Center for International Security and Cooperation at Stanford University.
+Stamos is an adjunct professor and Hoover Fellow at Stanford University.
+He’s the former chief security officer at Facebook.
 He has previously worked as the chief information security officer of Yahoo and was the co-founder of iSEC Partners.

 Currently serving as the director of the CERT division of the Software Engineering Institute, Stempfley has more than 20 years of public service aimed at leveraging technology to transform and improve lives.
 She has held cybersecurity and technology leadership positions at the Software Engineering Institute at Carnegie Mellon University, the MITRE Corporation, Department of Homeland Security and the Defense Information Systems Agency.